-Important Note: Because of the ongoing Covid-19 pandemic, some Las Vegas Strip buffets are still closed with exceptions listed below.
-However, many are fully open now.
+Important Note: Because of the ongoing Covid-19 pandemic, some Las Vegas Strip buffets are still closed, but many are now fully open.

 Las Vegas is all about extravagant experiences.
 From world-class shows to luxurious hotels, everything in Vegas is done in over-the-top glamour.
 Food here is no different.
 Las Vegas is famous for its buffets, which are an experience all on their own.
 With gigantic selections of cuisines from around the world displayed in elaborate presentations, they are an all-you-can-eat fantasy for foodies and families alike.
 Weâ€™ve put together a list of our top 10 best Las Vegas Buffets that youâ€™ll have to see (and taste) to believe!